 - Occupancy.
 The ratio of actual number of days our units are occupied during any measurement period to the number of units available for occupancy during such measurement period. - Average monthly revenue per occupied unit.
-The revenue for senior living services during any measurement period divided by actual occupied senior living units for such measurement period.
+The revenue for senior living services during any measurement period divided by actual occupied senior living units for such measurement period divided by the number of months for such measurement period.